Skip to main content

 Sydney Harbour Bridge

-Few sights are as instantly recognizable as the Sydney Harbour Bridge, the grand centerpiece of Sydney Harbour and one of Australia's most photographed landmarks.
-The historic structure dates to 1932 and is among the world's largest steel arch bridges.
-It's also an important transport hub, linking downtown with the north shore, Manly, and Sydney's northern beaches.
+Few sights are as instantly recognizable as the Sydney Harbour Bridge, the grand centerpiece of Sydney Harbour and one of Australia’s most photographed landmarks.
+The historic structure opened in 1932 and is among the largest steel arch bridges in the world.
+It’s also an important transport hub, linking downtown with the north shore, Manly Beach, and Sydney’s northern beaches.

-Whether you walk beneath it, drive over it, or climb up it, you simply can't miss the Sydney Harbour Bridge, and most city sightseeing tours include at least a glimpse of the iconic bridge.
+Whether you walk beneath it, drive over it, or climb up it on a guided tour, you simply can’t miss the Sydney Harbour Bridge, and most city sightseeing tours include at least a glimpse of the iconic bridge.
 Walking and biking tours afford impressive panoramic city views from the bridge, while Sydney Harbour cruises provide plenty of photo opportunities.
-Adventurous types can scale the summit on a Sydney BridgeClimb or even soar overhead on a helicopter tour.
+Adventurous types can scale the summit on BridgeClimb Sydney tours or even soar overhead on a helicopter tour.

 • Car, bike, and pedestrian lanes run across the Sydney Harbour Bridge.